 Philip Trathan, Head of Conservation Biology at BAS, has been studying penguins for the last three decades.
 He says, “Whilst it is good news that we’ve found these new colonies, the breeding sites are all in locations where recent model projections suggest emperors will decline.
 Birds in these sites are therefore probably the ‘canaries in the coalmine’ – we need to watch these sites carefully as climate change will affect this region.”

-The study found a number of colonies 180 km offshore, situated on sea ice that has formed around icebergs that had grounded in shallow water.
+The study found a number of colonies 180 km (112 mi) offshore, situated on sea ice that has formed around icebergs that had grounded in shallow water.
 These colonies are a surprising new finding in the behavior of this increasingly well-known species.

-Copernicus Sentinel-2 is a two-satellite mission designed specifically to deliver the wealth of data and imagery that are central to the European Commission’s Copernicus programme.
+Copernicus Sentinel-2 is a two-satellite mission designed specifically to deliver the wealth of data and imagery that are central to the European Commission’s Copernicus program.
 Satellites, such as the Sentinel-2 mission, provide us with a global coverage, revisiting the same region every few days.
 The data provide a good understanding of the health and behavior of our planet – and how it is continuously affected by climate change.

 Reference: “Discovery of new colonies by Sentinel2 reveals good and bad news for emperor penguins” by Peter T. Fretwell and Philip N. Trathan, 4 August 2020, Remote Sensing in Ecology and Conservation.